Furious George (book): Release and reception

-In the book, Karl also claimed that players used steroids and other performance enhancing drugs.
+In the book, Karl also claimed that players used steroids and other performance-enhancing drugs.
 Commissioner of the NBA Adam Silver later responded to Karl's allegations saying, "I have no reason to believe whatsoever that we have an issue, either as the result of testing or as the result of other information that comes to the league office."

 Karl has expressed regret for how the controversial sections of the book were written and apologized for his comments in Furious George.
-He added that he didn't write anything in the book that he hadn't said players' faces.
+He added that he "didn't write anything in the book that he hadn't said to players' faces."

 Basketball Insiders described the memoir as "outspoken and raw."
 The Denver Post reviewed the book favorably, adding, "George is furious, but he’s just as introspective."
 One review of Furious George noted that while Karl was critical of several former players and others he had crossed paths with, he was also critical of himself, stating, "The most compelling part of the book is when Karl tackles Karl.
 He is unsparing here, too."

 The book has also been featured in the New York Times, the Los Angeles Times, Rolling Stone and others.